 You’ve talked to your potential date for days, weeks, or sometimes months on the dating website.
 Maybe you exchanged numbers and spent time texting each other.
 Then, you get the invitation to lunch, dinner, or maybe just coffee.
 You’re a little apprehensive…and rightfully so.
-You set up your profile in the hopes of meeting that someone special.
+You set up your profile in the hopes of meeting that someone special who will become your soulmate.
 Yet now that it may be happening, many thoughts run through your mind.
 One of those thoughts is whether or not this person is who they say they are.
 You don’t want to be a missing person, but you don’t want to pass up meeting what may be your future spouse.
 The good news is that there are things you can do to increase your safety.
 Here some tips to have a safe date.

 Have a safety call in place